How to Create a Personalized Homeschool High School That Fits Your Teen

 These questions come from a conventional lens—and they often miss the deeper, more meaningful reality of a personalized homeschool high school: an education that honours who your teen is, what they care about, and how they learn best.

-Building a Personalized Homeschool High School for your Unique Teen
+Building a Personalized Homeschool High School for Your Unique Teen

 The traditional high school model often follows a rigid formula: Four years.
 Prescribed courses.
 Standardized testing.
 College prep.